PRProd/HA-Firemote/README.md

 <br>

 ### Why isn't my Amazon Fire Device supported?
-There are currently over 40 different kinds of Amazon Fire devices, so it will take a while for every device to gain properly tested support.
-If Firemote doesn't support your Amazon Fire device yet yet, you can still use Firemote!
-Simply choose a supported device that is similar to the one that you have (preferrably a remote that looks the same as your physical remote), then you can test different compatability modes to find out which one works the best.<br>
+There are over 40 kinds of Amazon Fire devices, so it will take a while to gain properly tested support for all of them.
+If Firemote doesn't support your Amazon Fire device yet, you can still use Firemote!
+Simply choose a supported device that is similar to the one that you have (preferably a remote that looks the same as your physical remote), then you can test different compatibility modes to find out which one works the best.<br>

 For extra credit, you could submit a request to have your device added!
 It's simple!
 Click on the [Issues](https://github.com/PRProd/HA-Firemote/issues) button on the top of this page, click 'New Issue' and then click the "Get Started" button next to the "Device Support Request" option.
 Your help is VERY appreciated!
 <br>
 <br>

-### I want to have a shortcut button for an app I use frequently, but it's not on the list.
+### I want a shortcut button for an app I use frequently, but it's not on the list.
 Can it be added?
 Absolutely!
 Simply ask!
-Here's how: Click on the [Issues](https://github.com/PRProd/HA-Firemote/issues) button on the top of this page, click 'New Issue' and then click the "Get Started" button next to the "App Shortcut Request" option.
-Your request is important to you, and likely important for others as well!
-As long as the app is easily downloaded through your device's official store (not sideloaded), your request will be granted ASAP.
+Here's how: Click the [Issues](https://github.com/PRProd/HA-Firemote/issues) button at the top of this page, click 'New Issue' and then click the "Get Started" button next to the "App Shortcut Request" option.
+Your request is important to you and likely important to others as well!
+If the app is easily downloaded through your device's official store (not sideloaded), your request will be granted ASAP.
 <br>
 <br>

-### How do I report a problem, make a request, or just talk about stuff?
+### How do I report a problem, make a request, or talk about stuff?
-Click on the [Issues](https://github.com/PRProd/HA-Firemote/issues) button on the top of this page, click 'New Issue' and then select the appropriate category for your needs.
-You're also welcome to join or begin a new [discussion ](https://github.com/PRProd/HA-Firemote/discussions) if that seems more suitable for your needs.
+Click on the [Issues](https://github.com/PRProd/HA-Firemote/issues) button at the top of this page, click 'New Issue', and select the appropriate category for your needs.
+You're also welcome to join or begin a new [discussion ](https://github.com/PRProd/HA-Firemote/discussions) if that suits your needs.